 Since late 1980 I have been coming to Beijing.
-After some stints in Shanghai and Hong Kong, Beijing has become my hometown where I have my home and family.
+After some stints in Shanghai and Hong Kong, Beijing has become my hometown where I have my de facto home.
 I also have a Chinese Green Card.

 One can never take China too seriously, the government can be sharp-thinking but also provides both exasperation and entertainment with some of their erratic policies.
 Today is not like yesterday and tomorrow will be different.

-The Chinese media are still much censored, “problems” should not be reported (too much).
+The Chinese media are increasingly censored, “problems” should not be reported (too much).
 The sky is blue, the government is wise (always).
 Chinese also feel easily offended; ugly nationalism can explode in front of “foreign criticism”.

 Oh yes, I should mention.
 Why did I come to China in 1980?
 Because I was a “Red”?
 Nope.
 I came for the MONEY.
 I got a job offer too good to refuse.